stefanKuijers/angular-advanced-seed-yo/README.md

 ## Further Adjustments
 To make this repo fit as a seed for medium to large scale apps I decided to make more changes.
 If you just want to get started with Yeoman and Angular your journey ends here.
 I you want to use this seed project as is you can follow the instructions in the 'Distributing Workflow' section.
 I have implemented the following changes:
 1. [ ] Restructured the app after the component-grouped paradigm
-2. [ ] For this the gruntFile needed a big change as well to point all the tasks to the right folders
+2. [ ] Updating all the grunt tasks to work again
+  - watching for file changes
+  - compiling sass
+  - distribution
 3. [x] Switched to ui-router:
   - $ bower uninstall angular-router --save
   - $ bower install ui-router --save